demisto/content-docs/content-repo/extra-docs/articles/PS-Remote.md

 The result should show that the computer policy updated successfully.

-## Workgroup settings
-It is possible to configure the integration to work in a workgroup (non domain) environment.
-Network settings and configuration are the same as described in the previous relevant section.
-To configure the host within the workgroup to accept PS remote connections perform the following settings.
-For the host that you wish to enable PS remoting.
-Open the Powershell command prompt as an administrator as an administrator and type Enable-PSRemoting.

-Open a command prompt as an administrator and run the command winrm set winrm/config/client @{TrustedHosts="*"}

 ## XSOAR Troubleshooting
 First of all we provide in the integration settings the test option.
 From the integration settings provide all the relevant inputs and click on Test
 In case no network connection is available or the host is not resolved or the username/password permissions are not working the following error will be displayed.

 ### Network connectivity
 Another issue could be network connectivity from the XSOAR to the host.
 We can troubleshoot this by logging in to the XSOAR CLI and test connectivity by running the following command. sudo tcpdump -i any 'port 5985' This will display the traffic sent to the host.
 You can also see the raw traffic by running the command sudo tcpdump -i any -nnAs0 port 5985

 In case you are not able to get a network connection to the host from XSOAR check the network or host firewall logs and adjust the rules accordingly.

 ### Authentication
 Check the provided username and password by attempting to connect to the tested host locally or via Terminal services.
 Make sure that you are able to login with the provided credentials.
 If the login fails verify the username and password or that the user has sufficient privileges on the host.
 If the password is wrong, reset it in Active Directory.